Skip to main content

 • “The game's also kinda short, and there isn't much replay value (only if you feel like trying different classes).”

-• “There is no replayability as you just do the same thing over and over and over again through the course of the game, finish an area, get an award screen and maybe a level up, start the next scene, get an uninspiring introduction voice over.”
+• “There is no replayability as you just do the same thing over and over again through the course of the game, finish an area, get an award screen and maybe a level up, start the next scene, get an uninspiring introduction voice over.”

 • “The game poses absolutely no replay value, the characters are sleazy and run out of things to say very quickly, may make you smirk at some stages, 1/5.”